 Next, consider investing in a composting bin, especially if you’re planning to do it indoors.
 If composting in your backyard, you can also start a pile by clearing a space to expose the existing soil.

 What Can You Compost?

 Fruit and vegetable scraps — along with a number of other “green” and “brown” materials — can be easily composted and used for making your garden, large or small, a place for plants to thrive.
 However, it’s important to follow a few key guidelines.

 Fruit and vegetable scraps

 Plate scrapings, excluding meat and bones

-Coffee grounds (and the filter, provided it’s unbleached paper)
+Coffee grounds (plus the filter if it’s unbleached paper)

 Dry grass clippings or hay